indiana2021/NFC_SOURCE_esp32/README.md

 - [ ] **Advanced Emulation**: Implement more sophisticated emulation modes, including UID change for compatible cards.
 - [ ] **GUI Overhaul**: Improve the user interface with better graphics and more detailed information displays.
 - [ ] **Key Management**: Add a feature to manage and use custom keys for Mifare Classic authentication.
-- [ ] **Wi-Fi/Bluetooth Integration**: Add remote control or data transfer capabilities over Wi-Fi or BLE.
+- [x] **Wi-Fi/Bluetooth Integration**: Add remote control or data transfer capabilities over Wi-Fi or BLE.
+(Basic implementation complete)
 - [ ] **PCAP Logging**: Save raw NFC traffic to a `.pcap` file for analysis in tools like Wireshark.
 - [ ] **Save/Load Brute-Force State**: Allow pausing and resuming long-running brute-force attacks.